 Third: Check out the local options to connect

 If you are looking for some hands-on learning classes, social events for homeschooling, field trips, or conventions the local community is a great place to start asking around.
-You will likely find Classical Conversations chapters but there are other co-ops and events that happen as well that are not readily apparent.
+You will likely find Classical Conversations chapters as well as other co-ops and events that happen that are not readily apparent.
 The Washington Homeschool Organization lists co-ops and support groups based on regions in Washington.
-Sometimes the way to find these other options is through mom groups at church or umbrella homeschool organizations such as Christian Association of Parent Educators (CAPE), Christian Heritage Home Educators, or homeschool conventions ( the Homeschool Compass has a list by state).
+Sometimes the way to find these other options is through mom groups at church or umbrella homeschool organizations such as Christian Association of Parent Educators (CAPE), Christian Heritage Home Educators, or homeschool conventions (the Homeschool Compass has a list by state).
 Many great co-ops are not advertised as they would be overrun very quickly and are through word of mouth only.
 These small co-ops are a handful of moms who gather together and start their own co-op or plan field trips together.
 You might learn of these through church, MOPS, or local business homeschool classes by rubbing shoulders with the other moms at the class with their kids.
 Maybe you are the next coordinator of a relaxed co-op?

 Don’t overlook local businesses either.
 Many offer homeschool hours, homeschool classes, or work well for homeschoolers.
 For example: